SP is now tweeting discounts, new

 The following material is cribbed from Oprah's interview with

-Charla Krupp of Glamour Magazine.
+Charla Krupp (above, right) of Glamour Magazine.
 Charla recommends the five styles

 shown below.